Ok, here's a "real life" confession that perhaps adds some weight to the philosophy behind confessions.

 When I took on MIST in 1987 I saw an opportunity to "change the world" - Why not have Wizard as just another player level?
 If a game is full of Wizards, then why not let them have to play the game to survive as well - But how?
 Wizards are powerful and immortal, that's coded into the game, that's what it says and that's how it is.
 The Bartle-approach makes for a lazy game, it uses technology to replace the "Dungeon Master" and it relies on Wizards to help it along - It doesn't work, it doesn't make for an interesting game, it shouldn't really keep people with any intelligence coming back and it can be boring as hell unless those Wizards are allowed to exercise their powers to their full extent and be responsible for the consequences of that.
 The Bartle-approach creates a dead end - You are a Wizard, you are destined to a life of running my game and doing what I tell you do do.
 Yippee-Fucking-Do Man!

 I hope that I changed that.
-A MIST Wizard was never, ever under any illusion at all that he ran the game for me, and a MIST Wizard was never ever told what they could and could not do - At least, they were, but they were told different things so that the people with any imagination and intelligence could start to realise that maybe, just maybe, the game hadn't ended and the play was now far more sneaky and political than it was before.
+A MIST Wizard was never, ever under any illusion at all that they ran the game for me, and a MIST Wizard was never ever told what they could and could not do - At least, they were, but they were told different things so that the people with any imagination and intelligence could start to realise that maybe, just maybe, the game hadn't ended and the play was now far more sneaky and political than it was before.
 The aim now was to survive purges, to maybe be promoted to one of the new levels that would come and go, to gain favour with "them up top" and to have as much fun and create as much havock as they could get away with.
 I insult my Wizards in "Confessions" but that is because I want to show that they are players as much as a Novice is a player.
 Did the Arch-Wizards run the game?
 No, not really...
 My Arch-Wizards (in various forms of capitalisation) were there as administrators and a perceived authority.
 I was the "Dungeon Master" and unlike the Arch-Wizards of MUD and MIST, I took a final responsibility to run the game as an all powerful and mischeivous being as opposed to just a boring and fair overseer.
 I ran the world's only free and easily available MUD, and I like to think that when people look back they will say "Lorry?
 He was a complete bastard, but MIST was one hell of a game." - If they do, then I succeeded; but as it says at the end of Confessions, 5 years of very active involvelement for 6 hours a night, 340 odd days a year takes a lot out of a person.

 On the subject of the MIST T-Shirt picture, the caption is "Do what thou wilt shall be the whole of the law.
 I am the law!" because this eventually became MIST's Slogan.
 Buuuut, the original caption of that picture was "Fuck off back to your own game!" - The MIST Arch-Wizard is Lorry and the little traditional Arch-Wizard on the toadstool is a well-known MUD2 Arch-Wizard.
 It is actually based on a true-event somewhere deep in the game's history that symbolically at least marked our complete divergance from any involvement with the original ethos of MUD.